invertedv/testGo/docs/BYOD.md

 ### Non-loan Data

+The
+<a href="https://pkg.go.dev/github.com/invertedv/assemble" target="_blank" rel="noopener noreferrer" >assemble</a>
-The [assemble]((https://pkg.go.dev/github.com/invertedv/assemble)) package will assemble a non-loan table.
+package will assemble a non-loan table.
 However, there is no need to use this table.
 The table must have a structure that is geo and monthly time series.
 So, for instance, monthly data by zip code.